stfc/PSyclone/doc/developer_guide/psy_data.rst

     of the user to decide if the initialisation and shutdown calls are unnecessary.

+Similarly, the PSyData API also includes two function calls that allow programmatic control of whether or not the underlying data-capture mechanism is active.
+If this functionality is required then these calls must be inserted manually into the program.
+They are intended to be used e.g. when profiling only a part of a program's execution or perhaps to switch on/off output of data for on-line visualisation.
+As with the initialisation and shutdown subroutines, any PSyData library should include implementations of these routines, even if they are empty.

 Init and Shutdown Functions
 +++++++++++++++++++++++++++
 .. method:: PREFIX_PSyDataInit()